Lavani11618439/Delta_ModifiedDate/README.md

 1. Name = Currency_LastUpdate , datatype = Datetime

-This will store the value returned from the target (on the result set section set LastUpdate = User::Currency_lastudate)
+This will store the value returned from the target (In the result set section set LastUpdate = User::Currency_lastudate)

 SQLStatement = select max([ModifiedDate]) as LastUpdate from [Inc_Staging].[dbo].[DimCurrency]